 The members of the NGO Council are elected by and from NGOs operating within each of the following Health and Disability subsectors:

 - Disability Support Services (2 reps)

-The Ministry of Health also has two invited, non-voting representatives on the NGO Council.
+The Ministry of Health has up to two invited, non-voting representatives on the NGO Council.